sreenidhithallam/campaign-automation/README.md

 ## Highlights

+- [WebDriver.io](https://webdriver.io/) is used as a primary tool for automation.
-- Setup the solution with its Dockerized image.
+- Solution is setup with its Dockerized image.
 - Enabled with parallel execution of tests.
+- Visual regression testing has been enabled via WDIO - Imagine comparison service
 - Reporting of the results via [allure](http://allure.qatools.ru/).
 - Documentation to reproduce th execution.